 Backlog 8: In product haul page, add a job down list of bins.
 If the job has bins assigned and already on location, the bins will be listed and let user to pick up a bin.

-Make the white background black instead
+Make the white background black instead 需明确

 Definitely

-High profile job background colour change——Linsee
+High profile job background colour change——TUC.OL.FR.RB.03 Linsee已完成

 Backlog 6: Change Job Type background color to red if the job is High Profile job, see Rig Board UI Mockup.